Vittorio Vidali: In Mexico and Italy

 Vittorio Vidali returned to Trieste in 1947 after World War II, when the Free Territory of Trieste was established.
 He soon became one of the most powerful members of the Communist Party there.
-In 1948, after the Tito–Stalin split, Vidali became the leader of the party, and conducted a thorough purge of alleged Tito in Trieste's Communist organizations.
-He also worked to reduce the influence of the Yugoslavian Party on the Communist Party of the Free Territory of Trieste.
-He strengthened connections with Pro-Soviet Italian Communists.
-During this period, he also clashed with the local Slovene minority that had been influential among Trieste's Communist before his arrival.
-After 1954, when Trieste became part of Italy again, Vidali was elected to and served as Communist Member of the Italian Parliament from the area.
+In 1948, after the Tito–Stalin split, Vidali became the leader of the party and conducted a thorough purge of alleged titoists in Trieste's Communist organizations.
+He also worked to reduce the influence of the KPJ on the Communist Party of the Free Territory of Trieste.
+He strengthened connections with pro-Soviet Italian Communists.
+During this period, he also clashed with the local Slovene minority that had been influential among Trieste's communists before his arrival.
+After 1954, when Trieste became part of Italy again, Vidali was elected to and served as a Communist Member of the Italian Parliament from the area.